Introduction

 Wrote event[data] to out.jpeg (940.9K)

-Lambda Triggers provide a way to generate events that Lambdas can respond do.
-Every Lambda Trigger is expected to run a control loop, and is given a dedicated thread in the agent.
+Controllers provide a way to generate events that Lambdas can respond to.
+Every controller is expected to run a control loop, and is given a dedicated thread in the agent.

-When creating a new Lambda Trigger in the web console, a number of templates are offered:
+When creating a new controller in the web console, a number of templates are offered:

-A Lambda Trigger contains an initialization function which can be used to perform resource allocations.
+A controller script contains an initialization function which can be used to perform resource allocations.
 A context object is made available and can be used for temporary storage.

-Then a Lambda Trigger provides a run function, which should emit events that will be delivered to Lambdas.
+Then a controller provides a run function, which should emit events that will be delivered to Lambdas.

 local redis = require('redis')